54ac/stream-detector/README.md

 ### Is anyone even using this?

-As of updating this document, the addon has almost 10,000 average daily users.
+As of updating this document, the addon has over 10,000 average daily users.

 ### How do I use this?